Giving this old carved desk new life with a little paint…and love!

 Night and day…and ridiculously easy.

-I’ll also talk about what I sealed up the paint with on this table too and why.
+I’ll also talk about what I sealed up the paint with on this carved desk and why.

 I’m not gonna fib and say this one was an easy transformation.

 BUT only because it needed a ton of repair work and have you ever painted nooks and crannies like that before?

 Ohmigosh.
 No. Don’t do it. ;) No, really, I’m serious.
 You might never paint again!

 But I am in love with the result.
 And I’m glad I came to this sweet, quirky little desk’s rescue.

 Sitting there all lonely in the thrift store just waiting on me.